Cluster libraries

 When you uninstall a library from a cluster, the library is removed only when you restart the cluster.
 Until you restart the cluster, the status of the uninstalled library appears as Uninstall pending restart.

-To uninstall a library you can start from a cluster or a library:
+To uninstall a library you can use the cluster UI:

 1. Click compute icon Compute in the sidebar.